Europe Travel Guide: Top Cities, Routes, and Tips

 Some love Italy’s gorgeous cities – Venice, Rome, and Florence, to name a few.
 Others are drawn to the dreamy hills of Tuscany or the glamorous Amalfi Coast.
 From the Dolomites to the volcanic landscapes of Sicily, there are always peaks to climb and perfect panoramic views to enjoy.

-The well-visited tourist attractions in Italy include the Roman Colosseum, Leaning Tower of Pisa, Pompeii, Mount Vesuvius, and the Renaissance treasures of Florence, like the Florence Duomo Santa Maria del Fiore.
+The well-visited tourist attractions in Italy include the Roman Colosseum, the Leaning Tower of Pisa, Pompeii, Mount Vesuvius, and the Renaissance treasures of Florence, like the Florence Duomo Santa Maria del Fiore.
 Also, don’t forget to at least spend an evening on the romantic canals of Venice once in your life.

 Italy should be visited at least once in a lifetime.
 It combines a rich culture, rich history, art, architecture, cuisine, and natural scenery….
 What more could we ask for?